Bidjigal: The Timbery family

-The Timbery family are said to have been present when the First Fleet arrived, and are descendents of Pemulwuy.
+The Timbery family are said to have been present when the First Fleet arrived, and are descendants of Pemulwuy.
 They have notably impacted Aboriginal and secular culture, and still remain in the La Perouse area where they first discovered the First Fleet.
-They continue to tell their family story of the invasion, which tells that they gained some level of trust from the colonisers, turning into responsibility for certain members of the family such as Joe Timbere, who was designated 'King of the Five Islands' by Governor Lachlan Macquarie in 1816.
+They continue to tell their family story of the invasion, which tells that they gained some level of trust from the colonisers, turning into responsibility for certain members of the family such as Joe Timbery, who was designated 'King of the Five Islands' by Governor Lachlan Macquarie in 1816.
 However, they also allege that their openness did not protect them from the cruelty of the colonisers, who still raped and abused the women of the clan.

-Esme Timbery is a Bidjigal woman and elder.
-She is also a notable shell worker, with her art featured in several museums throughout Australia.
-Esme and her late sister Rose are fourth-generation shell artist and descendents of Emma Timbery, who began the family tradition of shellwork, amongst other achievements in language preservation.
+Esme Timbery was a Bidjigal woman and Elder.
+She was also a notable shell worker, with her art featured in several museums throughout Australia.
+Esme and her sister Rose were fourth-generation shell artists and descendants of Emma Timbery, who began the family tradition of shellwork, amongst other achievements in language preservation.
 The men have partaken in the wooden crafts, with members such as Joe Timbery being a notable boomerang and shield maker.
 Laddie Timbery also gained notability in his later life for his boomerangs, valued both artistically and culturally.

 Garry Purchase is an artist of Dharawal, Bidjigal and Dhungutti descent, and is part of the Timbery family.
-His paintings "The Journey" and “Missing Pieces” won both the Aboriginal Health award in 2014, 2016 and 2017 respectively.
-“The Journey” also won the People's Choice award at Mental Health Art Works!
+His paintings "The Journey" and "Missing Pieces" won both the Aboriginal Health award in 2014, 2016 and 2017 respectively.
+"The Journey" also won the People's Choice award at Mental Health Art Works!
 2014.